 A roof is one of the most essential parts of a home; it keeps out the weather and helps families maintain household budgets by improving energy efficiency.
 Fixing damaged roofs is critically important, but each job varies in cost depending on the extent of the problem.
-Here are some tips on Flat Roof Leak Repair Cost.
+Here are some tips:

 When water is dripping through your ceiling it means that the protective barrier of your roof has been compromised.
-This usually results from shingles that have blown off in extreme winds, flashing that has allowed water to seep behind, or some sort of puncture that is opening up an access point to rain water.
-When water has made it’s way to your ceiling however, it means it has already passed the plywood sheathing under your roof, the insulation in your attic, the sheetrock on your walls, etc. Nobody wants to pay for roof repair – but it sure is less expensive than sheathing, insulation, drywall, and flooring replacement!
+This usually results from shingles that have blown off in extreme winds, flashing that has allowed water to seep behind or some sort of puncture that is opening up an access point to rainwater.
+When the water has made it’s a way to your ceiling, however, it means it has already passed the plywood sheathing under your roof, the insulation in your attic, the sheetrock on your walls, etc. Nobody wants to pay for roof repair – but it sure is less expensive than sheathing, insulation, drywall, and flooring replacement!

 The size of a roof is one of the most important cost-determining factors.
 Although some people only pay for small repairs, other homeowners have spent much more.
 This range of prices makes sense considering that some roof leaks and shingle loss issues are more widespread than others.
-To get an idea how many squares your roof would need, see our roofing calculator.
+To get an idea of how many squares your roof would need, see Snap Construction roofing calculator.

 The effect of certain features

-Different kinds of roofing repair jobs come with unique costs.
+Different kinds of flat roof repair jobs come with unique costs.
 For instance, the shingles that keep moisture and debris from rotting through the wood pitch of a roof may get blown off in a storm or fall away with time.
-While the amount of missing material definitely plays into replacement costs, so does the variety of shingle.
+While the amount of missing material definitely plays into replacement costs, so does the variety of shingles.

 Asphalt shingles are the cheapest to replace, followed by wooden and metal shingles, which may cost twice as much per square foot.
 Tile and slate can run the bill up even more.
 Homeowners whose roofs include specialized coverings like solar power-generating panels or custom-colored antique shingles usually pay in kind to have them replaced.